Totally geodesic submanifolds in exceptional symmetric spaces: Introduction

 Onishchik~\cite{Onishchikindex} introduced an invariant of symmetric spaces concerning totally geodesic submanifolds called index, which is defined as the minimal codimension of a totally geodesic proper submanifold.
 Berndt, Olmos and Rodr\'iguez~\cite{BO1,BO2,BO3,BO4,BO5} have computed the index~$i(M)$ of every irreducible symmetric space~$M$.
 In particular, they proved what they called the \emph{Index Conjecture}~\cite{BO1}.
 It states that in an irreducible symmetric space of non-compact type $M\neq \mathsf{G}^2_2/\mathsf{SO}_4$, there is some reflective submanifold~$\Sigma$ of~$M$ whose codimension equals the index of~$M$.

 Generalizing a notion introduced by Dynkin~\cite{Dynkin}, we define the Dynkin index of certain semisimple subalgebras of simple real Lie algebras, see Definition~\ref{def:indD}.
 We use this to characterize the isometry types of totally geodesic embeddings of semisimple symmetric spaces into irreducible symmetric spaces.
-We give a result analogous to the Index Conjecture:
+This characterization allows us to derive a result analogous to the Index Conjecture:

 \begin{maintheorem} Let $M$ be an irreducible symmetric space of non-compact type.
 Then, there is some totally geodesic submanifold~$\Sigma$ in~$M$ with $i(M)=\codim(\Sigma)$ such that the Dynkin index of the semisimple part of the Lie algebra of the isometry group of~$\Sigma$ equals~$(1,1,\dots,1)$. \end{maintheorem}